Matthew-D-Johnston/js225/js229_study_guide.md

 ##### Static Methods using `class` syntax

-* It should come as no surprise that you can defined static methods with the `class` keyword as well: just use the `static` keyword:
+* It should come as no surprise that you can define static methods with the `class` keyword as well: just use the `static` keyword:

   ```javascript
   class Rectangle {